tseq/MantisColorPicker/README.md

 # DOCUMENTATION
 ## DRABBLES
 <p>Recently, I have been having difficulty in obtaining the hexadecimal values of the colors on screen for development purposes
 so I thought, why not write a program for myself since I am able to do so?
-And thus the Mantis Color Picker is born...</p>
+And thus the Mantis Color Picker was born...</p>

 ## NAME
 <p>Mantis Color Picker (Mantis shrimps are really colorful...
 Lookit that!)</p>